 There are many apps to use or videos available to help guide you through a workout.
 You can get started by searching “7 Minute Workout” in your app store and choosing an app that works for you (free and paid options available).

 There are also many video options available.
-Here is a 10 minute high intensity workout that requires no equipment:
+Here is a 10 minute high-intensity workout that requires no equipment (starts at 1:46 to skip to talk):

 Starting with just 7 to 10 minutes a day you can start transforming your health and building a stronger body!